Code-Institute-Submissions/milestone-project-96/README.md

 ### Strategy plane:
 The main goal of the website is to attract users to enquire about an upcoming online macrame class.
 The website is aimed at a Business to Consumer creative audience.
-It should include minimal content and lots of imagery.
+It should include lots of imagery.
 I started the UX process by creating the User Stories above which helped me work out who the project was aimed at and what I would need to include in the website to satisfy the needs of the users.

 ### Scope plane:
 The key features of the website were developed based on user needs.
 Users should be able to do the following on the website: